 Install GameMaker Studio 2 Again

 Now you are free to re-install GameMaker from your Download Page or the version number heading in the IDE Release Notes.
-We would always recommend that you install the latest release available, not sticking with an old one, as you will be missing out on bug fixes and critical updates, and using old versions often makes our support teams unable to help you if you continue to have issues.
+Always install the latest release available - don't stick with an old one, as you will be missing out on bug fixes and using old versions often makes our support teams unable to help you if you continue to have issues.
 Your issue may already be fixed in the new version.

 Then begin the GMS2 installer.